-- The Drug Enforcement Administration (DEA) is adjusting 2020 production quotas for controlled substances in schedule II of the Controlled Substances Act, as well as quotas for the manufacture and importation of the Schedule I chemicals ephedrine, phenylpropanolamine and pseudoephedrine. - On Tuesday (4/14/20), FDA announced the availability of two final guidances for industry: "Guidance on Chloroquine Phosphate" and "Guidance on Hydroxychloroquine Sulfate," to ensure an adequate supply of these products (New).
-As a previous step, on March 28th, FDA issued an EUA to allow these products to be donated to the Strategic National Stockpile to be distributed and used for certain COVID-19 patients - The FDA issued (4/10/20) an emergency use authorization (EUA) to the STERIS Corporation to allow the company to employ its system to decontaminate compatible N95 or N95 equivalent respirators for reuse by health care workers in hospital settings. - Information regarding manufacturing, importing, or selling sterilizers, sanitizers, purifiers, and disinfectants is available in this A&B advisory (4/13/20) (New). - FDA and FTC continue to issue Warning Letters to sellers of fraudulent COVID-19 products for prevention for COVID-19, including CBD products.
+- FDA provided Stryker Instruments emergency use for its Sterizone VP4 Sterilizer1 N95 Respirator Decontamination Cycle, a self-contained stand-alone device.
+(4/14/20) (New) - On Tuesday (4/14/20), FDA announced the availability of two final guidance for industry: "Guidance on Chloroquine Phosphate" and "Guidance on Hydroxychloroquine Sulfate," to ensure an adequate supply of these products.
+As a previous step, on March 28th, FDA issued an EUA to allow these products to be donated to the Strategic National Stockpile to be distributed and used for certain COVID-19 patients - The FDA issued (4/10/20) an emergency use authorization (EUA) to the STERIS Corporation to allow the company to employ its system to decontaminate compatible N95 or N95 equivalent respirators for reuse by health care workers in hospital settings. - o Information regarding manufacturing, importing, or selling sterilizers, sanitizers, purifiers, and disinfectants is available in this A&B advisory (4/13/20). - FDA and FTC continue to issue Warning Letters to sellers of fraudulent COVID-19 products for prevention for COVID-19, including CBD products.
 FDA also issued a warning letter (4/8/20) to a seller that markets fraudulent and dangerous chlorine dioxide products. - FDA has updated its EUA from April 3, 2020, applicable to Chinese manufacturers of PPE.
-The number of listed Chinese manufacturers increased from 2 to over 70 manufacturers (Updated 4/14/20). - FDA issued (4/5/20) an FAQ on 3D printing of medical devices and other equipment during the COVID-19 pandemic. - FDA has provided updated guidance (4/2/20) to address the need for blood donations during the coronavirus crisis, including immediate changes to the eligibility criteria. - FDA announced (3/31/20) the Coronavirus Treatment Acceleration Program (CTAP), a new program to expedite the development of potentially safe and effective life-saving treatments. - FDA has issued enforcement policies to increase the availability of ventilators and accessories, face masks and respirators, gowns, other apparel and gloves, sterilizers, disinfectant devices, and air purifiers, clinical electronic thermometers, infusion pumps and accessories, remote ophthalmic devices and monitoring devices, extracorporeal membrane oxygenation, cardiopulmonary bypass devices, and digital health devices for treating psychiatric disorders (Updated 4/14/20). - The FDA updated its FAQs (4/2/20) on surgical masks and gown shortages. - FDA has provided strategies to assist in the conservation of masks and gowns, as well as glove conservation strategies.
+The number of listed Chinese manufacturers increased from 2 to over 70 manufacturers. - FDA issued (4/5/20) an FAQ on 3D printing of medical devices and other equipment during the COVID-19 pandemic. - FDA has provided updated guidance (4/2/20) to address the need for blood donations during the coronavirus crisis, including immediate changes to the eligibility criteria. - FDA announced (3/31/20) the Coronavirus Treatment Acceleration Program (CTAP), a new program to expedite the development of potentially safe and effective life-saving treatments. - FDA has issued enforcement policies to increase the availability of ventilators and accessories, face masks and respirators, gowns, other apparel and gloves, sterilizers, disinfectant devices, and air purifiers, clinical electronic thermometers, infusion pumps and accessories, remote ophthalmic devices and monitoring devices, extracorporeal membrane oxygenation, cardiopulmonary bypass devices, and digital health devices for treating psychiatric disorders. - o The FDA updated its FAQs (4/2/20) on surgical masks and gown shortages. - FDA has provided strategies to assist in the conservation of masks and gowns, as well as glove conservation strategies.